DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-03-21-profitmodel.md

 equality constraints.  ```lb``` and ```ub``` are the lower and upper bounds on the variables.
 ```@(x)nonlinear``` is the function handle for nonlinear constraints.

-## Activity 4
+## Activity 4: The equilibrium
 You may noticed from Activity 3 that there exists an equilibrium of the market.
 Conduct
 analysis to find out what that equilibrium is.

 A template of the code can be found at the bottom of "optimal_profit_template.m".
 Need to
 download files from Activity 3.

+## Activity 5: Formulate your own decision problem
+If your company plans to upgrade manufacturing capabilities with a max budget of $500,000, how
+will you rigorously plan the upgrade?
+Consider the following upgrade costs:

+* Upper bound on teddy bear size: $100 for each additional unit improvement
+* Upper bound on teddy bear fluffiness: $100,000 for each additional unit improvement

+Does your decision depend on your competitors' product positioning?

-## Activity 5
+## Activity 6: A more complicated game
 If you want to form an organization with companies to maximize your profit,
 how many companies will you include in the organization?
+Consider a penalty of $1,000,000 for betrayal.

 [1]: /_teaching/productdesign/ProfitModel.pptx
 [2]: /_teaching/productdesign/BeamProfitMaximizationExample.xlsx